Advice for residents and service changes (COVID-19)

 What should I do with my waste if I have COVID-19?

-On 11 March the government provided guidance on how to dispose of your waste correctly.
-Anyone who has tested positive or is displaying symptoms of COVID-19 should double bag their waste and it should be put in a suitable and secure place and marked for storage.
+The government have provided guidance on how to dispose of your waste correctly.
+LINK Anyone who has tested positive or is displaying symptoms of COVID-19 should double bag their waste and it should be put in a suitable and secure place and marked for storage.

 Please find further information here: https://www.letsrecycle.com/news/latest-news/defra-coronavirus-waste-disposal-advice/